📘

 fmap = map

 However, when it comes to other data structure types, we have to define the fmap function ourselves.
-For example, the Maybe type (also an instance of the Functor class by default) can be made an instance of the Functor class as:
+For example, the (also an instance of the Functor class by default) can be made an instance of the Functor class as:

 instance Functor Maybe where